 At Nubank, we constantly review our practices and revisit our processes to make them better and more efficient – and reprioritizing and shifting directions are only possible when there is a solid foundation.

 Being vocal about the principles that guide us as a tech team has helped us scale while all the team members keep nurturing the culture every day by shipping new products, establishing rituals and routines, onboarding new colleagues, and providing growth opportunities.

-But what are our engineering principles at Nubank?
+What are our engineering principles at Nubank?

 Before we go through them, it is worthy to say that they reflect our core values and reverberate our mission of fighting complexity and empowering people.
 That being said, leveraging through platforms demonstrates our mentality of solving challenging problems by abstracting complexity through providing options and support to our teams.

 In a customer-centric environment, trust is also a baseline for everything we do.
 “Customer Trust is Hard to Earn and Easy to Lose” is the tagline behind our principle that translates how security and privacy are a top priority.